Gastroenteritis outbreak in Garfield County

 The best way to stop the spread of gastroenteritis, is to properly wash hands and handle food safely.
 Surfaces and objects in contact with vomit or diarrhea should be washed with soap and hot water, and disinfected with a bleach solution or cleaned in a washing machine with detergent.
 A bleach solution with a concentration of 1000 to 5000 ppm (5 to 25 tablespoons of household bleach per gallon of water) is effective against norovirus.
 Wear gloves when cleaning, and wash hands carefully after any contact with contaminated objects or surfaces.

-For more information on norovirus and other viral gastroenteritis, please visit the the CDC norovirus website, which includes fact sheets and infographics, or call Garfield County Public Health at 970-625-5200 x 8128.
+For more information on norovirus and other viral gastroenteritis, please visit the the CDC norovirus website, which includes FAQs, or call Garfield County Public Health at 970-625-5200 x 8128.
 People who became ill on or after May 7, 2021 are asked to complete a brief questionnaire to assist the department in preventing additional spread of the virus.